vic-ma/howtodismantle.github.io/_posts/2025-03-09-Cracking-the-code-Part-III-Reading-and-writing-lists-with-Peakboard-Hub-API.md

 ![image](/assets/2025-03-09/010.png)

+The correct prefix to form the whole URL depends on the Peakboard Hub you're using.
+In case of Peakboard Hub Online it's "https://api.peakboard.com".
+The Swagger portal for playing around with the function can be found [here](https://api.peakboard.com/public-api/index.html).

-## List all lists with `/v1/lists`
+## List all lists with GET `/v1/lists`

 Nothing important to say here.
-This function resturns a list of all available lists that are within the scope of the current API key context.
+This function returns a list of all available lists that are within the scope of the current API key context.
 The sample shows the return message.

 {% highlight json %}